CalebC48/guest-portal/README.md

 # guest-portal
-This is a guest captive portal for an Aruba Instant AP.
-It was created to test social engineering tactics to exploit vulnerabilites to users that connect to the public facing network.
-It is purely for testing reasons and is not designed to be used legitmatley.
+This is a guest captive portal designed for an Aruba Instant AP.
+It was developed to test social engineering tactics and identify vulnerabilities that may affect users connecting to a public-facing network.
+This project is intended solely for educational and testing purposes and should not be used for legitimate or production environments.